afolkest/babyTorch/README.md

   - Maxpool layer (2d)
   - Long short-term memory (LSTM)
   - Multihead attention
-  - Transformer encoder and decoder blocks
+  - Transformer encoder and decoder layers
+  - Transformer-only decoder model

 There are currently also three included examples training a MLP, a CNN, and a LSTM.

 Currently under implementation:
-  - Transformer
   - Training of Bach chorale generator using LSTM

 <!--